StackOverflowMATLABchat/mlapp2classdef/Readme.md

 MLAPP2CLASSDEF assumes that the targeted `*.mlapp` file is a GUI created by MATLAB's App Designer.
 Other packaged apps are not explicitly supported.

-Structure of the packaged `*.mlapp` file is assumed to be a constant (e.g. `~\matlab\document.xml` is the path to the class definition XML)
+Structure of the packaged `*.mlapp` file is assumed to be a constant (e.g. `~\matlab\document.xml` is the path to the class definition XML).
+This is only relevant when utilizing MLAPP2CLASSDEF in MATLAB versions older than R2014b.

 Replacement of App Designer specific GUI elements with their "regular" MATLAB equivalents is a work in progress.
 See the below table for a description of UI element support.
-Conversion does not take into account object properties introduced in R2016a.
+Many property definitions reference components and/or properties introduced in MATLAB R2016a and cannot be robustly translated to older versions of MATLAB.
+These function calls are left as-is for the user to handle translation.

 UI Element    | App Designer Function | "Regular" MATLAB Function            | Conversion Supported | Caveats :------------ | :-------------------- | :----------------------------------- | :------------------: | :------